| EXECUTIVE SUMMARY

 health and family planning services.

-(f) Work directly with donor countries and
+(f) Work directly with donor countries and through the U.N.
+Fund for Population Activities

 and the OECD/DAC to increase bilateral and multilateral